imbo/imbo/docs/installation/configuration.rst

         // ...
     );

-More about how to achieve this in the :doc:`../develop/custom_storage_adapters` section.
+More about how to achieve this in the :doc:`../develop/custom_adapters` chapter.

 .. _configuration-event-listeners: